vogelito/glacierprotocol/_docs/setup/verifying-setup-integrity.md

                 It doesn't matter which scratchpads are tweaked.
                 2. If they are different by more than 3 characters, restart the Deposit Protocol.
-                3. If they are identical, restart the Deposit Protocol.
+                3. If they are identical, restart the Setup Integrity Verification Protocol.
             2. Seek assistance if discrepancies persist.
 Your setup might be compromised.

         4. **<span style="color: red;">TODO: This is missing BIP39, Electrum, Electrum-LTC, Electron-Cash and Multisigweb's verification.</span>**